-The child welfare field, in line with other social sciences disciplines, has moved toward the use of the term behavioral health to refer to "a state of mental/emotional well-being and/or choices and actions that affect wellness."1 This broader, strength-based perspective of health acknowledges that wellness is a lifelong process that occurs across the domains.
-The U.S. Substance Abuse and Mental Health Services Administration defines wellness as overall well-being and encompasses eight domains that can affect the quality of one's life: emotional, environmental, financial, intellectual, occupational, physical, social, and spiritual.2 This definition aligns with the three tenants of the Children's Bureau's work—improving the safety, permanency, and well-being of children and families, as wellness is part of a child and family's total well-being.
+The child welfare field, in line with other social sciences disciplines, has moved toward using the term behavioral health to refer to "a state of mental/emotional well-being and/or choices and actions that affect wellness."1 This broader, strengths-based perspective of health acknowledges that wellness is a lifelong process that occurs across eight domains that can affect quality of life: emotional, environmental, financial, intellectual, occupational, physical, social, and spiritual.2 This definition aligns with the three tenets of the Children's Bureau's work—improving the safety, permanency, and well-being of children and families.

 - Cross-system collaboration to support behavioral health & wellness

 2 Substance Abuse and Mental Health Services Administration. (n.d.).
-Eight dimensions of wellness: A holistic guide to whole-person wellness.
-Retrieved from http://www.samhsa.gov/wellness-initiative/eight-dimensions-wellness (back)
+Eight dimensions of wellness: A holistic guide to whole-person wellness. (back)